rigr/PedalinoMini/README.md

 - Plug-and-play with any MIDI-compatible app on iOS 8 and above as well as OS X Yosemite and above.
 - High customizable using web interface
 - Bluetooth, WiFI, USB and legacy MIDI interfaces
-- No extra drivers to connect Windows, macOS, iOS (iPad/iPhone) and Android
+- No extra drivers to connect to Windows, macOS, iOS (iPad/iPhone) and Android
 - Bluetooth LE MIDI (iOS and macOS compatible)
 - Network MIDI (aka AppleMIDI or RTP-MIDI)
 - ipMIDI